 • Staff observation and evaluation of student performance, maturity, and disposition

-1. Achievement of learning outcome #1 is assessed directly by evaluation of student performance on writing assignments and exams in HONRS 120 and UNIV 291, 292, and 293; and especially in Great Question essays and the Honors Thesis, which will also include occasional external reviews.
+1. Achievement of learning outcome #1 is assessed directly by evaluation of student performance on writing assignments and exams in HONRS 120 and UNIV 291, 292, and 293 and other Unexpected Connections courses; and especially in Great Question essay (HONRS 320) and the Honors Thesis, which will also include occasional external reviews.

-2. Achievement of learning outcome #2 is assessed directly by evaluation of student performance on writing assignments and exams in UNIV 291, 292, and 293, and especially in the Great Question Essay.
+2. Achievement of learning outcome #2 is assessed directly by evaluation of student performance on writing assignments and exams in Honors core curriculum courses and the Honors thesis.

-2. Written evaluations of courses and program by students may give us more detailed information about the students' experience in and confidence produced by the program relative to all 6 learnign outcomes.
+2. Written evaluations of courses and program by students may give us more detailed information about the students' experience in and confidence produced by the program relative to all 4 learning outcomes.

-3. Internal and external evaluation of Great Question Essays and Honors Theses will help us assess Learning Outcome #6.
+3. Internal and external evaluation of Great Question Essays and Honors Theses will help us assess the first 3 Learning Outcomes

 Learning and Teaching Assessment and Improvement

-All courses offered in the Honors Program are taught by faculty and staff from Undergraduate Education or Alcuin Fellows (faculty who for a 3-year term teach UNIV 291, 292, or 293, in return for salary and research stipends awarded.
+All courses offered in the Honors Program are taught by faculty and staff from Undergraduate Education or Alcuin Fellows (faculty who for a 3-year term teach an Unexpected Connections course (HONRS 29x) in return for salary and research stipends awarded.
 All instructors meet in a seminar or retreat setting at least twice a year to review teaching approaches, strategies, and assess evidence of student achievement of learning of course and program outcomes.
 Two assessment specialists facilitate assessment activities in these settings.
 In the first year of their term, Alcuin Fellows observe the course-type and plan with a co-instructor the specific course they will co-teach in their 2nd and 3rd years.
 The UE Dean, associate deans, and when possible Alcuin Fellows attend annually at least one national conference on teaching and assessment in Higher Education.

 Assessment of student performance on the Great Question Essay is the cornerstone of Honors Program assessment.
 This essay is the capstone to the Honors Curriculum, and as such, it provides direct evidence of student ability with respect to all program learning outcomes.
 The weaknesses these essays reveal about student ability and capacity drive course and program revisions.
 Assessing Honors Theses is also crucial to gauging program success, but given our emphasis on theses demonstrating discipline-specific conventions and methodologies, as well as making genuine, original contributions to those disciplines, Honors depends upon department faculty mentors and referees.
 However, in this coming academic year we plan to start sending a cross-section of theses out for external review and share those results with deans and department chairs.
 We also plan to periodically communicate to colleges and departments the "best practices" we see particular departments and programs enacting that departments may use as they see fit.